Travelbound logo

 20 mins See on map

-On the list of things to do in France, trying frogs’ legs and snails is near the top.
-After a long day the students and staff can opt for traditional frogs’ legs and snails as an accompaniment to an evening meal.
-This allows the adventurous students a chance to taste a traditional French delicacy that may or may not taste like chicken!
+On the list of things to do in France, trying new foods is near the top.
+After a long day, the students and staff can opt for a tasting session of snails (escargots) and mussels (moules) before the evening meal.
+This gives the adventurous students a chance to taste traditional French delicacies.

 2 hours See on map